 5. Vinton, Virginia

 Located in the heart of the Blue Ridge Mountains is the Vinton Dogwood Festival.
 The festival is over 65 years old and offers quintessential hometown events including the crowning of the Vinton Dogwood Festival Queen, the Dogwood Festival Parade, a carnival midway, and a car show.
+The town of Vinton comes together at the end of April for this spring celebration.

 Where To Stay: Vinton is located just outside of Roanoke, where you can find lots of great name-brand hotels that offer great stays for an exceptional value.
 The Hampton Inn and Suites Downtown Roanoke is centrally located for easy access to all your Blue Ridge Mountain entertainment.